cdhanna/fadebasic/readme.md

     ```

 > [!CAUTION]
-> Unfortunately there is a [known issue](https://github.com/cdhanna/fadebasic/issues/1) for first time setup where the syntax highlighting doesn't work until you reboot _Visual Studio Code_.
+> Due to a [known issue](https://github.com/cdhanna/fadebasic/issues/1), Syntax Highlighting will not work until you restart _Visual Studio Code_.

 4. Click on the run and debug tab in _Visual Studio Code_, and select the big blue _Run and Debug_ button.
 You shouldn't need to specify any new launch configuration, because one should appear automatically.
 The `.vscode/launch.json` file should look like the following,
     ```jsonc